shamithmc/gitlab-docker/README.md

 ## Canonical source

-The source of omnibus-gitlab is [hosted on GitLab.com](https://gitlab.com/gitlab-org/omnibus-gitlab) and there are mirrors to make contributing as easy as possible.
+The source of omnibus-gitlab is [hosted on GitLab.com](https://gitlab.com/gitlab-org/omnibus-gitlab) and GitHub (https://github.com/shamithmc/gitlab-docker) and there are mirrors to make contributing as easy as possible.

 ## Documentation